A journey of 1000 miles begins with a single step

-The journey for Yoga Synergy founders, Simon Borg-Olivier and Bianca Machliss, began as a part-time venture, until 1993 when they decided to further embrace the yoga journey, since it was what they loved to do and were deeply passionate about.
-Simon and Bianca decided they would need to study more about the body, if they were to be the caretakers of other people’s bodies, and so they went back to university to study physiotherapy.
+The journey for Yoga Synergy founders, Bianca Machliss and Simon Borg-Olivier, began as a part-time venture, until 1993 when they decided to further embrace the yoga journey, since it was what they loved to do and were deeply passionate about.
+Bianca and Simon decided they would need to study more about the body, if they were to be the caretakers of other people’s bodies, and so they went back to university to study physiotherapy.

-Simon and Bianca believe yoga is for every body, and that the world can become a better place through the experience of yoga.
+Bianca and Simon believe yoga is for every body, and that the world can become a better place through the experience of yoga.

 The Yoga Synergy philosophy